DevlopRishi/Spaceshoot/README.md

-# 🚀 Epic Shooter Game
+# 🚀 Non Epic Shooter Game

 ## Introduction
 A browser-based shooting game where you defend against incoming enemy spacecraft.
 Dodge enemy fire, shoot them down, and survive as long as possible!